-Neither party shall, directly or indirectly, conceal from the other party or destroy any family records, or any records of income, debt, or other obligations.
-Any insurance policies in effect at the time the petition was filed shall not be terminated, allowed to lapse, concealed, modified, borrowed against, pledged or otherwise encumbered by either of the parties or at the direction of either party.
-The beneficiaries on all insurance policies of every kind shall not be changed, except by agreement of the parties or a judge's order.
-The parties shall continue to pay all premiums on a timely basis.
+Neither party should, directly or indirectly, conceal from the other party or destroyany family records, or any records of income, debt, or other obligations.
+Any insurance policies in effect at the time the petition was filed should not be terminated, allowed to lapse, concealed, modified, borrowed against, pledged or otherwise encumbered by either of the parties or at the direction of either party.
+The beneficiaries on all insurance policies of every kind should not be changed, except by agreement of the parties or Court order.
+The parties should continue to pay all premiums on a timely basis.